dolphindb/api-javascript/README.md

 // The import method for existing projects using CommonJS modules is const { DDB } = require('dolphindb')
 // Use in browser: import { DDB } form 'dolphindb/browser.js'

-// Create a database object and initialize the WebSocket URL let ddb = new DDB('ws://127.0.0.1:8848')
+// Initially connect to an instance of DolphinDB using the WebSocket URL (without establishing an actual network connection) let ddb = new DDB('ws://127.0.0.1:8848')

+// Encrypt with HTTPS
+// let ddb = new DDB('wss://dolphindb.com')

-// Establish a WebSocket connection to DolphinDB (requires DolphinDB database version at least 1.30.16 or 2.00.4) await ddb.connect()
+// Establish a connection to DolphinDB (requires DolphinDB database version at least 1.30.16 or 2.00.4) await ddb.connect()
 ```